If you're interested in Mark's screenplays or need help developing a script or story, contact Mark.

 Mark's brother Michael is a sculptor with work installed throughout the country.
 Michael's wife Phyllis is a noted watercolorist.
 To learn more about Michael and Phyillis, visit Martino Studios.

-Diamond Rain - comedy-thriller
+Diamond Rain - action comedy

 Disbarred patent agent eavesdrops on executives making deals on cell phones and sells the information, but what he hears today could cost him his life.
 Top 15% of 2008 Nicholl Fellowship Competition.